src333/web3-donation/README.md

 38. refined dashboard css for a more consistent colour scheme
 39. improve ux with cursors and highlights when hovering over certain features like buttons and navigation buttons for better clarity
 40. i edited the logo.jsx file to create an svg befitting of a website for a mosque , to logo replicates that off a mosque for good use of context and ui/ux
+41. i was planning to create a what do we do page but i decided to mergw its contents with my current about.jsx page